Taken from the Faculty Handbook

 This committee is responsible for approving student acceptance and participation in student teaching experiences based upon grade point average guidelines, performance in courses, and faculty recommendations.
 The committee determines the length and nature of student teaching experiences required of post-baccalaureate students who already hold a valid PA Instructional I certificate and who wish to obtain additional certification.

-The committee is responsible for overseeing the effective use and maintenance of classroom technology for the teaching and learning at the College.
+The committee is responsible for overseeing the effective use and maintenance of classroom technology for the teaching and learning at the University.